Infinite-Nomic/Infinite-Nomic/Official-Rules.rst

  The first player to reach 1000 points, wins the game.

- - **Rule 5:**
- New rule with the following:
- By default, all obligations (eg. rules with the formula of "must X") are to be fulfilled within 48 hours of the first moment that the obligation is able to be completed.
-If a player doesn’t fulfill an obligation compelled by the rules within the time granted for it, their next turn is skipped, other rules about turn order notwithstanding.

- Players who have had their turn skipped due to no compliance with this rule are considered Inactive.
-Inactive players will be given the "Inactive" role, their proposal turns will be skipped and they do not have access to the #voting channel.
-(Only players who have access to the #voting channel are allowed to vote, and when they all do, the votes are counted.)
-Players who comply with this rule are considered "Active", get the according role on Discord, and have access to the rule voting channel.
- If a player tagged as "Inactive" sends a message in any channel of this discord server, they are considered active again, but still lose their next chance to propose a new rule/edit a rule.

 - **Rule 6:**
 Every time a rule (which is numbered with a number that can be divided by 10 without resulting in a number with decimals) is added to #official-rules, all active players are given a TripleVote.
 A TripleVote can be used by telling a @Moderator, and upon being used, the next vote of the player whose TripleVote was used, counts as 3 votes.